Gunnery Mechanics · Worked example

 - Target heading.
 If the target is bow-on or steeply angled, the apparent belt thickness multiplies by

 1 / cos(angle).
-A 305 mm belt at 60° effective angle has 610 mm of "look-thickness."
+A 305 mm belt at 60° effective angle shows 610 mm of look-thickness.
 Past about 60° on AP, ricochet becomes guaranteed.

 Plymouth's AP ricochets at 45° and is guaranteed to bounce at 60°, like most cruiser-class AP.
-So even when raw pen is in range, a target that knows to angle simply turns the shell into a spark.
+So even when raw penetration is in range, a target that knows to angle simply turns the shell into a spark.

 So who does Plymouth's AP actually citadel?